apostrophecms/uploadfs/README.md

 *With the local storage backend, `disable` uses permissions `000` by default.* This is a big hassle if you want to be able to easily use rsync to move the files outside of `uploadfs`. **As an alternative, you can set the `disabledFileKey` option to a random string.** If you do this, uploadfs will *rename* disabled files based on an HMAC digest of the filename and the `disabledFileKey`.
 This is secure from the webserver's point of view, **as long as your webserver is not configured to display automatic directory listings of files**.
 But from your local file system's point of view, the file is still completely accessible.
 And that makes it a lot easier to use `rsync`.

+*With the `azure` storage backend, you MUST set `disabledFileKey`.* This is because Azure provides no way to alter the permissions of a single blob (file).
+Our only option is to copy the blob to a new, cryptographically unguessable name and remove the old one while it is "disabled," then reverse the operation when it is enabled again.

 For your convenience in the event you should lose your database, the filenames generated still begin with the original filename.
 The presence of a cryptographically un-guessable part is enough to make them secure.

 ## Configuration Options